 We're delighted that you're considering enrollment at Central Christian.
 To be defined as a freshman, you must be a high school graduate with no more than 23 hours of earned credit from a regionally accredited or otherwise recognized post-secondary institution of higher learning.

 If you meet the following requirements, you will be considered for full acceptance.
 Acceptance is granted on a combination of cumulative GPA and ACT/SAT test scores.
-If you do not meet all criteria, you may be granted probationary and/or conditional acceptance.
+This "product score" is calculated by multiplying your submitted ACT score by your cumulative GPA.
+Thus, an ACT score of 18 multiplied by a 2.5 GPA equals a product score of 45 ( 18 X 2.5 = 45 ).
+You must meet a minimum of a 45 product score to be granted full acceptance.
+If you do not meet all criteria, you may be granted probationary acceptance.

 International Freshman Student Status

-To be an international freshman on our campus you must have fewer than 15 credit hours from a regionally accredited or otherwise recognized post-secondary institution.
-To be considered for full acceptance, you must meet the following three criteria.*
+To be an international freshman on our campus you must have fewer than 23 credit hours from a regionally accredited or otherwise recognized post-secondary institution.
+To be considered for full acceptance, you must meet the following three criteria:

-You can apply to Central Christian College as early as the end of your junior year (with six completed semesters) in high school by submitting your completed application, scholastic records, an SAT or ACT score and required references.
+You can apply to Central Christian College as early as the end of your junior year (with six completed semesters) in high school by submitting your completed application, scholastic records, an SAT or ACT score.
 Senior-year test scores and grades should be submitted when available.